IceFreez3r/jsonforms/packages/vue/README.md

 ```

 - You can use the provided `rendererProps` factory which declares all props required for each renderer.
-  When using Typescript you can specify a `UISchemaElement` type to declare that you only expect UI schema elements of that type.
+  When using Typescript you can specify a `AnyUISchemaElement` type to declare that you only expect UI schema elements of that type.
 - In `setup` call the appropriate binding for your renderer.
   Here we use `useJsonFormsControl` which will work on any `Control` element and provides a `control` property containing calculated attributes like `data`, `description`, `errors`, `enabled` and many more.
   It also provides a `handleChange(path,value)` method with which the managed data can be updated.